Lee Daniels: Activism and recognition

-Awards and honors

-In 2010, Grace Hightower De Niro, who appeared in Precious, presented Daniels with the Pratt Institute's Creative Spirit Award.

-In 2015, Daniels was listed as one of the nine runners-up for The Advocates Person of the Year.

-On December 2, 2016, Daniels received a star on the Hollywood Walk of Fame for his contributions to the television industry.

 On February 8, 2018, amfAR (The Foundation for AIDS Research) paid tribute to Daniels at the 20th annual amfAR Gala New York.
 Actress and musician Queen Latifah presented him the amfAR Award of Courage, describing his past work with HIV/AIDS patients.
 She also stated that as a gifted creative force, he creates "unfailingly human" characters, who are "often striving to rise above difficult circumstances".
 In his acceptance speech, he spoke about a generation lost to AIDS and said that the crisis had taken at least 40 of his personal friends.
 In the fight against AIDS, he said it is important to "step up when it matters".

 Controversy

 On September 16, 2015, in a Rolling Stone interview, Daniels was asked about actor Terrence Howard who said that his first wife "was talking to him real strong, that he lost his mind and slapped her in front of their kids" and that he got physical with his second wife too.
-Daniels excused the domestic violence and called Howard a "poor boy", saying that Howard "ain't done nothing different than Marlon Brando or Sean Penn”.
+Daniels excused the domestic violence and called Howard a "poor boy", saying that Howard "ain't done nothing different than Marlon Brando or Sean Penn".
 A week later, Daniels was sued by Penn in a $10-million-dollar defamation lawsuit.
-The lawsuit stated that "Daniels falsely equated Penn with Howard and that Penn unlike Howard had never been arrested, much less convicted, for domestic violence, as his ex-wives including Madonna would have confirmed and attested."
+The lawsuit stated that "Daniels falsely equated Penn with Howard and that Penn, unlike Howard, had never been arrested, much less convicted, for domestic violence, as his ex-wives, including Madonna, would have confirmed and attested."
 Penn dropped the lawsuit in May 2016 after Daniels retracted his statement and apologized.

 Personal life

 Daniels lives in Manhattan.
 He is gay.
-He and his then-partner, casting director Billy Hopkins, adopted Daniels's biological niece and nephew, Clara and Liam.
+He and his then-partner, casting director Billy Hopkins, adopted Daniels' biological niece and nephew, Clara and Liam.